Racism in the United States: 19th century

 In 1871, one of the largest lynchings in American history was committed against Chinese immigrants in Los Angeles, California.
 It would go on to become known as the Los Angeles Chinese massacre of 1871.
 The 1879 Constitution of the State of California prohibited the employment of Chinese people by state and local governments, as well as by businesses that were incorporated in California.
-Also, the 1879 constitution delegated power to local governments in California to enable them to remove Chinese people from the borders of their communities.James Whitman, "Hitler's American Model: The United States and the Making of Nazi Race Law" (Princeton: Princeton University Press, 2017), p.
-35 The federal Chinese Exclusion Act of 1882 banned the immigration of Chinese labourers for ten years.
+Also, the 1879 constitution delegated power to local governments in California to enable them to remove Chinese people from the borders of their communities.
+The federal Chinese Exclusion Act of 1882 banned the immigration of Chinese labourers for ten years.
 The Geary Act of 1892 extended the Chinese Exclusion Act by requiring all Chinese citizens to carry their resident permit at all times or risk either deportation or a year of hard labor, and was upheld by the 1893 Supreme Court case Fong Yue Ting v.
 United States.
 Several mob attacks against Chinese people took place, including the Rock Springs massacre of 1885 in Wyoming in which at least 28 Chinese miners were killed and 15 other Chinese miners were injured, and the Hells Canyon massacre of 1887 in Oregon in which 34 Chinese miners were killed.
 In 1888, the Scott Act prevented 20,000-30,000 Chinese abroad from returning to the United States and was later upheld in the 1889 Supreme Court case Chae Chan Ping v.
 United States.